Knotx/knotx-fragments/action/library/README.md

 ## Action
 It is a list of core actions:
-- [HTTP Action](#http-action) - invokes a web API and stores a response body in a fragment's payload
+- [HTTP Action](#http-action) - invokes a web API and stores a response body in Fragment's payload
-- [Inline Body Action](#inline-body-action) - replaces a fragment's body with the configured value
+- [Inline Body Action](#inline-body-action) - replaces Fragment's body with the configured value
-- [Inline Payload Action](#inline-payload-action) - adds a JSON data into a fragment's payload
+- [Inline Payload Action](#inline-payload-action) - adds a JSON data into Fragment's payload
 - [CopyPayloadKeyActionFactory](#copy-payload-key-action) - copies data inside Fragment's payload
-- [Payload To Body Action](https://github.com/Knotx/knotx-fragments/tree/master/action/library#payload-to-body-action) - rewrites a fragment's payload to the body
+- [Payload To Body Action](https://github.com/Knotx/knotx-fragments/tree/master/action/library#payload-to-body-action) - rewrites Fragment's payload to its body

 ### HTTP Action
 HTTP Action calls a Web API (e.g. RESTful API), decodes the response body (e.g. text to JSON object) and finally stores all response details in a fragment's